adolphslab/HCP_MRI-behavior/README.md

 #### Tissue Regression
 * <b>GM:</b> the gray matter signal is added as a regressor.
 	1. Specify if regression should be performed on gray matter signal ('GM') or whole brain signal ('wholebrain')
+* <b>WM:</b> the white matter signal is added as a regressor.
+	1. Specify if regression should be performed on gray matter signal ('GM') or whole brain signal ('wholebrain')
 * <b>WMCSF:</b> white matter and cerebrospinal fluid signals are added as regressors.
+	1. Specify if regression should be performed on gray matter signal ('GM') or whole brain signal ('wholebrain')
+* <b>WMCSF+dt:</b> white matter and cerebrospinal fluid signals with their derivatives		 are added as regressors.
 	1. Specify if regression should be performed on gray matter signal ('GM') or whole brain signal ('wholebrain')
 * <b>WMCSF+dt+sq:</b> white matter and cerebrospinal fluid signals with their derivatives and quadratic terms are added as regressors.
 	1. Specify if regression should be performed on gray matter signal ('GM') or whole brain signal ('wholebrain')